Legal Translation Services for Intellectual Property Litigation

 Litigating an IP Dispute Throughout the World

 One of the most intriguing aspects of the Qualcomm-Apple battle is how the two tech giants could logistically fight each other on different fronts in different countries.
 The only way that is possible is with a reliable, professional legal translation service.
 Each lawsuit, each item of discovery, and each contact with a foreign official, whether it was a German judge, Chinese court, or American regulator, calls for the assistance of a qualified legal translator.
 That is particularly true when you are dealing with highly detailed, highly technical information about cell phone technology.
-If you are looking to litigate an international intellectual property dispute, then you need the services of a top-notch legal translation service with experience in providing remote and in-person deposition interpreting services and legal document translation in Chinese, German, Portuguese, Korean, Norwegian, French, Swedish, Thai, and other languages.
+If you are looking to litigate an international intellectual property dispute, then you need the services of a top-notch legal translation service with experience in providing remote and in-person deposition interpreting services and legal document translation in Chinese, German, Portuguese, Korean, Norwegian, French, Swedish, Thai, Mandarin, Japanese, and other languages.
 Contact us at All Language Alliance, Inc. today because we are that top-notch legal translation service and can translate office actions issued by the China National Intellectual Property Administration (CNIPA) from Chinese to English.
-Let our legal translators, remote deposition interpreters for virtual depos and in-person deposition interpreters for live depositions and for inter partes review (IPR) patent challenge proceedings help you ensure that your international IP litigation goes smoothly.
+Let our legal translators, remote deposition interpreters for video depositions and in-person deposition interpreters for live depositions and for inter partes review (IPR) patent challenge proceedings help you ensure that your international IP litigation goes smoothly.

 #alllanguagealliance #legaltranslationservices #legaldocumenttranslation #IPlitigationtranslation #litigationtranslation #IPtranslationservices #intellectualpropertytranslationservices #lirigationtranslation #litigationtranslator #litigationinterpreter

 Up Next: Legal Translation for Alien Tort Statute (ATS) Cases